pyrocko/pyrocko/doc/source/library/examples/plotting.rst

 rays pierce the focal sphere.

-The function to plot focal spheres (:func:`pyrocko.plot.beachball.plot_beachball_mpl`) uses the function :func:`pyrocko.plot.beachball.project` in the final projection from 3D to 2D coordinates.
+The function to plot focal spheres (:py:func:`pyrocko.plot.beachball.plot_beachball_mpl`) uses the function :py:func:`pyrocko.plot.beachball.project` in the final projection from 3D to 2D coordinates.
 Here we use this function to place additional symbols on the plot.
 The take-off angles needed can be computed with some help of the :mod:`pyrocko.cake` module.
 Azimuth and distance computations are done with functions from :mod:`pyrocko.orthodrome`.
-Polarities are obtained with :func:`pyrocko.plot.beachball.amplitudes`.
+Polarities are obtained with :py:func:`pyrocko.plot.beachball.amplitudes`.

 Download :download:`beachball_example04.py </../../examples/beachball_example04.py>`